fschueller/eks-terraforming/README.md

     NOTE: make sure it's correctly formatted.
 See an example of the correct format in `eks/terraform/config-map-auth.yaml.example`.
  6. Run `kubectl apply -f <filename>.yml` to create a configmap to connect to your EKS cluster.
  7. Check the health of your workers with `kubectl get nodes`.

+ Optional:
- 7. Have a look at [this guide](https://github.com/SUSE/scf/wiki/Deployment-on-Amazon-EKS).
+ 8. Have a look at [this guide](https://github.com/SUSE/scf/wiki/Deployment-on-Amazon-EKS) for setting up SUSE Cloud Application Platform on top of it.

+Don't hesistate to contribute or open issues if configuration becomes outdated or is no longer functional!